What Is Dimethicone & Why Is It Used In Skin Care Products?

 Dani, the skin care blogger, shares her experience with waking up to persistent oil glands around her eyes.
 After doing some research, she says, “I discovered that both the primer I used and the eye cream consisted of an ingredient called Dimethicone.
 Dimethicone is another word for Silicone, which I realized I was obviously allergic too.
 I was nervous to try out other eye creams and primers, but when I did, I made sure none of the ingredients consisted of Dimethicone, Silicone, or any other fancy name for it.
 Turns out, I didn’t get an allergic reaction from these new products (i).”

 There has been a lot of debate on whether silicone and similar products are good for the skin or not.
 While research claims them to be safe, we cannot completely ignore anecdotal evidence that states otherwise.
 Moreover, many people do not like the texture of dimethicone and silicone-based products and the way they feel on the skin.
-If you still want to try a few products, here’s a list.
+So, if you are one of those people, looking to avoid dimethicone in your routine, you can explore some silicone-free options.
+Scroll down to learn more!

 Dimethicone is an ingredient that may or may not work for your skin.
 This silicone-based product is mostly found in makeup products and a few skin care products.
 It can make the skin smoother in some people and may cause breakouts in others.
 If you have been using dimethicone without any issues, there is no need to ditch it.
 However, if it does not suit your skin, you will find products with silicone alternatives.
 If you haven’t used dimethicone-based products yet, give them a try, see how your skin feels, and decide.